BooksPublicationsPressPerformancesAboutContact

 Essay Press · February 2016 · Digital Chapbook

-A declaration and refusal.
-The body insists on its distinction from the violence inscribed upon it.
 Winner of the 2015 Essay Press Digital Chapbook Contest, selected by Rosebud Ben-Oni.

 Sophia Terazawa performing at the Tomaž Šalamun Center, Ljubljana — entangled in rope and manuscript pages among shelves of books.
+Photo: Asha Past

 Selected Publications